PhD Archaeology / Programme details

 • archaeological heritage and the contemporary significance of the past.

-Our doctoral students participate in a thriving disciplinary research culture with regular research seminars.
+Our doctoral students are part of a thriving disciplinary research culture with regular research seminars.

 Many of our students undertake some undergraduate teaching following appropriate training.